 On the other hand, an amazing IoT toolkit is on the market through the XinaBox technological partnership with Zerynth.
 The XK12 IoT Starter Kit already has a Zerynth license onboard (just like the 4ZeroBox).
 It’s a perfect combination of XinaBox’s modular electronics and our ecosystem of software tools in Python.

 Now that we mention the 4ZeroBox, it’s a good opportunity to explain what it does.
 The 4ZeroBox is part of the 4ZeroPlatform – a Python programmable plug-and-play data gathering, processing, and reporting solution.
 It’s a complete, adaptable and Machine/Cloud independent IoT Stack composed of a smart acquisition unit (4ZeroBox) and a Cloud analytics and dashboard (4ZeroManager).
-You can learn more about it on TOI’s official website.

 And let’s not forget our partnership with Mouser Electronics, the worldwide leading semiconductor and electronic component distributor.